Fetal Movement Counting

 What is fetal movement counting?

 Fetal movement counting is a way to check the health of a woman’s unborn baby (fetus).
 It’s often called kick counting.
-It’s done by counting the number of kicks you feel from your baby in the womb in a certain time period.
+It’s done by counting the number of kicks you feel from your baby in the uterus in a certain time period.

 Why might I need to do fetal movement counting?